icplayer/icplayer/addons/Table/documentation.md

     </tr>
     <tr>
         <td>.table-addon-wrapper .cellSelector</td>
-        <td>Style applied only in the editor, to the currently targeted cell.
-A double-click on such a cell will open the editor in the configuration of that cell, if such a configuration exists.</td>
+        <td>Style applied only in editor, to the currently targeted cell.
+A double-click on such a cell will open editor in the configuration of that cell, if such a configuration exists.</td>
     </tr>
 </table>